 Ham radio is primarily used for personal and emergency communication, while CB radio is used for both personal and commercial communication.

 Ham radio operators are required to pass a test and obtain a license to operate, while CB radios do not require a license.
 Ham radios are also used for emergency communication during natural disasters and other emergencies, when regular communication methods may be unavailable.

 CB radios, on the other hand, are often used by truck drivers and other commercial operators to communicate with each other on the road.

 Is a CB Radio Better Than Ham Radio?

-It would be unfair to compare CB radios with ham radios because they serve two different functions.
-While CB radios are ideal for short range communication and have up to 40 channels, ham radios are for superb for long range communication and serve a different group of people altogether.
+It would be unfair to compare CB radios with Ham radios because they serve two different functions.
+While CB radios are ideal for short-range communication and have up to 40 channels, ham radios are superb for long-range communication and serve a different group of people altogether.

 Final Verdict: The Differerence Between Ham and CB Radio